 The answer lies within establishing a sensible driver retention program, one that promotes honesty at the recruitment phase and a culture of respect for the company where they work.
 Below are some factors to consider when creating a retention program to address the growing deficit of reliable drivers in the industry.

-Painting a Realistic Picture During the Recruitment Process
+Paint a Realistic Picture During the Recruitment Process

 Hired drivers would eventually feel cheated if their work conditions and pay don't match what was promised during the recruitment stage.
-Companies should refrain from asking drivers to join the firm under pretenses.
+Companies should refrain from asking drivers to join the firm under false pretenses.
 It is also in the interest of trucking firms to monitor their social media mentions to get a grip on their company reputation when it comes to employee welfare and recruiting practices.

 Encourage a Culture of Respect Within The Company